exadel-inc/etoolbox-authoring-kit/README.md

 #### Custom Properties
 ##### Custom properties for fields
 If you need some attributes with plain values added to a dialog field, this can be achieved without creating a custom annotation and handler.
 Just add `@Properties` annotation to a field in your Java class and populate it with properties you need.
+Relative path can be defined via *name* in such a way that the substring before the ultimate `/` represents path, and the substring after the ultimate `/` represents property name.
 ```java

 @Dialog(name = "componentName")